Endlessodds/attendance-system/django-qr/README.txt

      ⬇️
 If found, data is returned
      ⬇️
-Browser displays the result as a clickable link
+Browser displays the scanned and decoded